aerogear/aerogear.org/docs/unifiedpush/aerogear-push-ios/index.markdown

 ---
-layout: base
+layout: post
-title: AeroGear UnifiedPush Server and iOS applications
+title: APNs Push Notifications with AeroGear's UnifiedPush Server
-nav-active-guides: active
-section-class: guides
+section: guides
-section-title: AeroGearPush Guides
-section-description: Tutorials to help get you off and running.
-breadcrumbs-url: /getstarted/guides/
-sub-section-title: Tutorials
 ---

-## APNs Push Notifications with AeroGear's UnifiedPush Server

 The following step-by-step guides, give you an introduction on how to use the AeroGear UnifiedPush Server for sending Push Notifications to your own iOS Apps.
 The guide assumes you have an Apple developer account already setup as well as a real iOS device (not through emulator) for testing.
 So, let's get started: